Christopher Barner-Kowollik

 Christopher Barner-Kowollik (born 1973) is a German–Australian materials scientist who is a former Australian Research Council Laureate Fellow working in macromolecular photochemistry.
-He is currently Deputy Vice-Chancellor and Vice-President (Research) of the Queensland University of Technology (QUT) and Distinguished Professor within the School of Chemistry and Physics at the QUT in Brisbane.
+He is currently an Alexander-von-Humboldt Professor and Institute Director at the Karlsruhe Institute of Technology (KIT) and a former Deputy Vice-Chancellor and Vice-President (Research) of the Queensland University of Technology (QUT).
+He holds a fractional appointment as Distinguished Professor within the School of Chemistry and Physics at the QUT in Brisbane.
 From 2017 to 2024 he was editor-in-chief of the Royal Society of Chemistry (RSC) journal Polymer Chemistry, and is an editor for the RSC's journal Chemical Science.
-He is a principal investigator within the Soft Matter Materials Laboratory at QUT and associate research group leader at the Karlsruhe Institute of Technology.
+He is a principal investigator within the Soft Matter Materials Laboratory at QUT.

 Education and career

 After his undergraduate studies of chemistry at the Universities of Constance and Goettingen (Germany), Christopher Barner-Kowollik earned his PhD in physical chemistry (Dr. rer. nat.) from the University of Goettingen in 1999.
 Following postdoctoral research with Tom Davis at the University of New South Wales, he held academic positions at the Centre for Advanced Macromolecular Design (CAMD), and was appointed Full Professor of Polymer Chemistry in 2006 at the same institution.
 In 2008, he moved back to Germany, where he became the Chair of Macromolecular Chemistry at the Karlsruhe Institute of Technology (KIT).
 There he was the founding director of the Collaborative Research Centre SFB 1176 'Molecular Structuring of Soft Matter' established by the German Research Council (DFG).
 He is a founding PI and thrust speaker in the DFG Excellence Cluster 3D Matter Made to Order.

 Barner-Kowollik relocated in 2017 to the Queensland University of Technology (QUT), where he was awarded an Australian Laureate Fellowship and appointed Director of QUT's Soft Matter Materials Laboratory.
-He is an associate group leader at the KIT's Institute of Nanotechnology and the Institute of Polymer Chemistry and Chemical Technology, after heading a full research group at the KIT until 2020.
+He was an associate group leader at the KIT's Institute of Nanotechnology and the Institute of Polymer Chemistry and Chemical Technology, after heading a full research group at the KIT until 2020.
 In December 2019 Barner-Kowollik was appointed Deputy Vice-Chancellor Research and Vice-President of QUT, from September 2022 to January 2025 he additionally held the role of Senior Deputy Vice Chancellor and Vice-President.
+He is currently an Alexander-von-Humboldt Professor and Institute Director at the Karlsruhe Institute of Technology (KIT).